 The flip-side to this is scenic landscape shots of mountains, sea, horizon and a cityscape.
 The iPhone is pretty good at capturing these too and brings up some really nice professional-looking photos if you get the composition and exposure right.

-3. Use Lens Accessories: There are hundreds of iPhonography accessories.
-Some of our favorite ones are things like the Photojojo accessories which include macro lenses, fisheye lenses and telephoto lenses.
+There are hundreds of iPhone photography accessories.
+Some of our favorite ones are things like macro lenses, fisheye lenses, and telephoto lenses.
 You should also try experimenting with various lighting effects that can be conjured up by the LED lights.

 This doesn’t mean you shouldn’t process your photos.
 Do them freely but keep away from using all the fancy and cutesy filters.